root-project/web/manual/first_steps_with_root/index.md

 1. Calling `rootcling` to create a dictionary.

-2. Calling the the system's C++ compiler to build the shared library.
+2. Calling the system's C++ compiler to build the shared library.

 3. If there are errors, it calls the C++ compiler to build a dummy executable to clearly report the unresolved symbols.